Aspherical space

-In topology, a branch of mathematics, an aspherical space is a topological space with all homotopy groups $\pi_n(X)$ equal to 0 when $n\not = 1$.
+In topology, a branch of mathematics, an aspherical space is a path connected topological space with all homotopy groups $\pi_n(X)$ equal to 0 when $n\not = 1$.

 If one works with CW complexes, one can reformulate this condition: an aspherical CW complex is a CW complex whose universal cover is contractible.
 Indeed, contractibility of a universal cover is the same, by Whitehead's theorem, as asphericality of it.
 And it is an application of the exact sequence of a fibration that higher homotopy groups of a space and its universal cover are same.
 (By the same argument, if E is a path-connected space and $p\colon E \to B$ is any covering map, then E is aspherical if and only if B is aspherical.)